jtomchak/real-world-react/README.md

 * reducer APP_LOAD to 'rehydrate' our redux store and make the currentUser request

 # Part 12
 * Accessing & Displaying Authentication Status Sweet.
+* Update the Header component
+* pass currentUser to it via props